 Why Families Who PCS to Brevard County Often Never Leave

 Military families are accustomed to adapting to new places, and some assignments feel more like obligations than opportunities.
 Brevard County tends to be different.
-The combination of natural beauty, aerospace energy, affordable waterfront living, and genuine community character makes this one of those rare assignments that many families never want to leave, and many don’t.
+The combination of natural beauty, aerospace energy, accessible waterfront living, and real community character makes this one of those rare assignments that many families never want to leave, and many don’t.

 Andy Barclay’s father came here in the 1980s on orders.
 The family stayed, and his parents still live in the same house in Indialantic they moved into all those years ago.
 That story has repeated itself countless times across Brevard County, and Andy and Abby have had the privilege of helping write that chapter for hundreds of families who have made this place home.